What Hawking Radiation Looks Like as You Fall into a Black Hole

-Additionally, the KMS temperature depends quite strongly on $\Delta\tau$.
-For example, changing $\Delta\tau$ to $0.035 /\THawk$ results in $\tKMS \approx 27 \,\THawk$.
-The overall trend of the KMS temperature is similar to the effective temperature, increasing monotonically as the detector approaches and crosses the horizon.
+Similar to the effective temperature, the KMS temperature increases smoothly as the detector approaches and crosses the horizon.}

-Why does the local temperature increase as the detector approaches the horizon?
-One possible explanation is the Tolman temperature gradient~\cite{tolman_WeightHeatThermal_1930,tolman_TemperatureEquilibriumStatic_1930}, which arises in classical thermal systems subject to gravitational fields~\cite{santiago_TolmanTemperatureGradients_2019,santiago_TolmanlikeTemperatureGradients_2018}.
-Indeed, the temperature perceived by a \textit{static} detector in the Hartle-Hawking vacuum aligns with the Tolman gradient~\cite{candelas_VacuumPolarizationSchwarzschild_1980,hodgkinson_StaticDetectorsCirculargeodesic_2014}, even though the detector is presumably also influenced by the Unruh effect.
-However, our results show that the effective temperature for a freely-falling detector does not align with the classical Tolman gradient, which predicts an infinite temperature at the horizon~\cite{gim_QuantalTolmanTemperature_2015}, nor does it agree with recent efforts to incorporate quantum corrections~\cite{gim_QuantalTolmanTemperature_2015,eune_EffectiveTolmanTemperature_2017,kim_EffectiveTolmanTemperature_2017}.
+{\red Why does the local temperature {\red ($\teff$ or $\tKMS$)} measured by a freely falling detector increase as it approaches the horizon?}

+{\red It is well known that a \textit{static} detector in the Hartle-Hawking vacuum measures a temperature that increases as the Schwarzschild radius decreases, with the temperature diverging at the horizon~\cite{unruh_NotesBlackholeEvaporation_1976,candelas_VacuumPolarizationSchwarzschild_1980,hodgkinson_StaticDetectorsCirculargeodesic_2014}.
+This is due to the Unruh effect~\cite{unruh_NotesBlackholeEvaporation_1976}, as a detector at a fixed Schwarzschild radius has a constant proper acceleration that increases and becomes infinite as the detector approaches the horizon.
+However, freely falling detectors are not accelerating, so they do not undergo excitations due to acceleration.}